katiajensen26/startup/README.md

 ### Key features

-- Describe your key feature
-- Describe your key feature
+- Secure login over HTTPS
+- Ability to customize and add books to your shelf
+- Shows books on a bookshelf for easy viewing
-- Describe your key feature
+-

 ### Technologies